-The Blue Heeler was bred to herd cattle by Australian settlers in the 19th century.
-The breed is largely credited for using their expertise to help ranchers efficiently expand the Australian beef industry.
+The blue heeler was bred to herd cattle by Australian settlers during the 19th century.
+The breed is largely credited for using its expertise to help ranchers efficiently expand the Australian beef industry.

-After many breedings and cross breedings, ranchers developed a solid and strong canine who could handle Australia’s harsh climate.
-Dogs brought to Australia from England were bred with the native Australian Dingo to create the ancestors of the Blue Heeler, or Australian Cattle Dog, you know today.
+After many breedings and cross-breedings, ranchers developed a solid and strong canine who could handle Australia’s harsh climate.
+Dogs brought to Australia from England were bred with the native Australian dingo to create the ancestors of the blue heeler, or Australian cattle dog, that you know today.

 Blue Heeler Care

-The Blue Heeler is classified as a herding dog because—you guessed it—they love to herd.
+The blue heeler is easy to train because they are intelligent and energetic.
 They will herd everything and anything that moves, including children and other pets.
-For this reason, Blue Heelers need early socialization and training to get a handle on what behaviors are unacceptable.
+For this reason, blue heelers need early socialization and training to understand which behaviors are unacceptable.
 If early training is neglected, they may nip at running kids or play too rough with other animals.

 Common Health Problems

-Blue Heelers are powerful and athletic dogs.
+Blue heelers are powerful and athletic dogs.
 As such, their joints and ligaments can undergo some wear and tear.
-Tearing of the dog’s cruciate ligament is always a concern and should be surgically addressed for pups with a long life of running ahead of them.
+Tearing of the dog’s cruciate ligament is always a concern and any signs of limping or pain should be checked out right away with a veterinarian.

-Canine hip dysplasia can also show up in Blue Heelers, but normally does not become symptomatic until an individual’s later years in life.
-Symptoms include hobbling, avoidance of physical activity, and stiffness—especially after a long night’s rest.
+- Canine hip dysplasia can also show up in blue heelers and they may not become symptomatic until adulthood in some cases.
+Signs include limping, 'bunny hopping' where both hind limbs move together in a hop-like gait, avoidance of physical activity, and stiffness—especially after a long rest.

-A relatively common condition that appears in Blue Heelers is called progressive retinal atrophy, an eye condition involving retinal deterioration leading to impaired vision.
-Pay attention to how your Blue Heeler sees at night and enlarged pupils.
-Thankfully, the condition is painless.
-However, it can lead to complete blindness.
+- Another condition that appears in some blue heelers is called progressive retinal atrophy, an eye condition involving retinal deterioration leading to impaired vision.
+Pay attention to how your blue heeler sees at night and if it frequently has enlarged pupils.
+While this condition is painless, it can lead to complete blindness.

-In addition to blindness, Blue Heelers are susceptible to deafness.
+- Blue heelers are also at risk for a genetic predisposition to deafness.
 Indications of deafness include a lack of responsiveness to sound, jumpiness, and unusual fits of barking.